 15 WHISTLE-BLOWING AND COMPLAINTS

 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so.
-The school / college Whistle Blowing policy is located in the staff toilets.
+The school / college Whistle Blowing policy is located in the headteacher's office and staff rest rooms.